falrm/beatscratch_plugin/README.md

 # beatscratch_plugin

-A Flutter plugin that bundles AudioKit, FluidSynth and other synthesizers as oppropriate and provides a common Protobuf-based interface to all of them.
+A Flutter plugin that bundles AudioKit, FluidSynth and other synthesizers as appropriate and provides a common Protobuf-based interface ([`protobeats`](https://github.com/falrm/protobeats)) to all of them.

 ## Getting Started